 Apparently there isn't much want these days for 'old-fashioned', learned and somewhat 'conservative' historians (The Wikipedia article on Manchester is quite poor in this sense, briefly summarising his life and work, without delaying too much on his 'ideology' or political inclinations as a writer).
 Manchester's writing however, is in no way poorly conceived: Carefully articulated, well formed and meticulous, his 'popular histories' are at most times the fruit of an exhaustive research.

-Since finishing Krupp, I'd been intrigued by another work of Manchester's, A World Lit Only by Fire, first by its suggestive name, and second by its subject matter, the Middle Ages, a 'dark' and mostly hard-judged age often inciting controversy and polemic amongst historians and researchers.
+Since finishing Krupp, I'd been intrigued by another work of Manchester's, A World Lit Only by Fire,

 I'd recently ordered the book from Strand online bookstore, alongside two contemporary novels and, having read its first chapter, would like to share my reading of this interesting book with The Excerpt Reader's lectors.